-8.3 The PRA will need to consider the circumstances of a firm's possible breach of MA requirements on a case-by-case basis.
+8.3 The PRA will consider the circumstances of a firm's possible breach of MA conditions on a case-by-case basis.
 In cases where a breach is reasonably only determined after the date it has occurred (eg either identified by the firm or notified to the firm by the PRA), the two month period to remedy a breach of the MA conditions starts from the point at which the breach is detected or confirmed to have happened.
+The action(s) required to remedy the breach within that period (and hence avoid MA approval being revoked) will also depend on the circumstances of the breach; for example, in the event of assets or liabilities being included in the portfolio that are not covered by the scope of the existing approval the remedy could be to remove the assets or liabilities from the portfolio pending making a new MA application.